decred/dcrdata/README.md

 `github.com/decred/dcrd/database` with an ffldb storage backend from `github.com/decred/dcrd/database/ffldb`.
 It also makes use of the `stake.Node` type from `github.com/decred/dcrd/blockchain/stake`.
-The `ChainMonitor` type handles connecting new blocks and chain reorganiation in response to notifications from dcrd.
+The `ChainMonitor` type handles connecting new blocks and chain reorganization in response to notifications from dcrd.

 `package txhelpers` includes helper functions for working with the common types